-There are about 115 species.
-Common milkweed and butterfly weed are two of the more popular varieties.
+There are about 140 species.
+Common milkweed plants and butterfly weed are two of the more popular varieties.
 The plants are Native to three-quarters of Canada and the U.S. They are not native to the Pacific coast states and provinces.
 Wherever you find them, you will find butterflies.
 You might also spot a hummingbird unsuccessfully attempting to extract nectar from the flowers.
 Milkweed plants are essential to the endangered monarch butterfly.
 Monarchs only lay their eggs on the plants.
 Monarch larva and caterpillars eat milkweed plants exclusively.
 So, without this plant, monarch butterflies would go extinct.

 These invasive plants can quickly populate a field or your butterfly garden.
 Their deeply growing rhizomes help them to spread rapidly.
 The silky seeds, like dandelion seeds, are scattered far and wide by the wind.

-Plant height: 4 to 6 feet tall.
+Plant Height: Four to six feet tall.

-Plant Hardiness Zones: 3 – 9
+Hardiness Zones: 3 – 9

 Despite being toxic, it does have some medicinal uses.